Naturkosmetik

 What certifications are there in natural cosmetics?

 There are numerous certifications in natural cosmetics that help consumers identify trustworthy products.
-These seals guarantee that the products meet certain standards in terms of ingredients, manufacturing processes and environmental friendliness.
-However, not every certification is the same and the requirements can vary from seal to seal.
-In this article, we present the most well-known certifications in natural cosmetics and explain what lies behind each seal.
+These seals guarantee that the products meet certain standards regarding ingredients, manufacturing processes, and environmental friendliness.
+However, not every certification is the same, and the requirements can vary from seal to seal.
+In this article, we present the most well-known certifications in natural cosmetics and explain what each seal means.

 1. NaTrue